PivotPointWebDev/PivotPointWebDev/README.md

 ### Hi there 👋

+Im interested in creating better code, and learning from others.
+Im currently working on html and CSS, moving into JS.
+Any guidance will be appreciated.

 <!--
 **PivotPointWebDev/PivotPointWebDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.